 This includes all transcripts from colleges, universities, community colleges, summer sessions, or extension programs you have attended since graduating from high school.
 Academic transcripts uploaded to the online application are considered unofficial and do not fulfill this requirement.

-(For UNC-Chapel Hill transcripts only, it is not necessary to request official transcripts for coursework or degrees; our office can access your transcript internally.)
+(UNC-Chapel Hill School of Medicine students must visit the Office of the University Registrar in order to obtain official UNC-CH transcripts.
+For all other UNC-Chapel Hill students, it is not necessary to request official transcripts for UNC-CH coursework or degrees, as our office can access your transcript internally).

 - Must be received directly from each post-secondary school on paper or by certified electronic copy, such as those provided via eSCRIP-SAFE, Parchment Send, or the National Student Clearinghouse.